 Marvel Studios has always been willing to try new things.
 After the success of movies like Iron Man and Captain America: The First Avenger, the film studio could have just kept producing more and more sequels that followed this same exact formula.

-Avengers 4 hits theaters a year after Infinity War
+Avengers 4 hits theaters in May 2019

 It’s the culmination of everything Marvel has been building up to